Breast Augmentation Surgery in Miami

 Breast augmentation is a surgical procedure in which a saline or silicone prosthesis is surgically placed under the breast tissue, or beneath the chest muscle, to enhance breast fullness.
-Our Breast augmentation Miami can also provide a minor lifting effect to drooping breasts and improve the balance of your figure.
+Our breast implants Miami can also provide a minor lifting effect to drooping breasts and improve the balance of your figure.
 Advances in modern medicine have made breast augmentation safer than ever, with extremely natural-looking results.

 It is important that breast augmentation is not confused with a breast lift.
 A breast augmentation will not correct severely droopy or saggy breasts.
 In some cases, patients choose to have both surgeries at one time, but your plastic surgeon will advise you of the best way to move forward to get the result you envision in perky, rounded, healthy-looking breasts.